bmilcs/dotfiles-old/txt/txt/0_linux-old-notes.md

 # bmilcs linux

-> I bit the bullet & moved to Archlinux full-time in December of 2020.
+> I moved to Archlinux full-time in December of 2020.
 The migration from Debian-based VM's to a pacman-centric workstation required a fresh start.
 Come take a look:

 ### [dot.bmilcs.com](https://dot.bmilcs.com)